The Most Beautiful Lake District Villages You Need to Visit

 12. Grasmere

-Grasmere is one of the best villages in the Lake District, and it’s famous not just for its beauty, but for its most famous past resident.
+Grasmere is one of the best villages in the Lake District.
+It’s famous not just for its beauty, but for its famous historic residents.

 The Romantic Poet William Wordsworth, who popularised the Lake District through his work in the Victorian era, lived for many years in the village, and his legacy is still keenly felt today.
 The village receives plenty of tourists, many of them revelling in the past works of Wordsworth and searching out the very English locations that he wrote about in his works.